lukeenterprise/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Remove the *views/stylesheets** folder to delete the default CSS style.
 	* Copy the *css* folder from the financial application into the *views* folder.
 	* Replace the *index.html* from the financial application to the *views* folder.
+	* Edit the *manifest.yml* to change the app name and delete the random route line.
 	![alt text](images/editNodeJSProjectFinancial.png "Edit the Node.js project")

-8. Re-Deploy the new code to the Node.js Runtime in Cloud using the **bx app push** command you learned in step 6.
+8. Re-Deploy the new code to the Node.js Runtime in Cloud using the **bx login** and **bx app push** command you read in step 5.

 9. Re-Click **Visit App URL** on Cloud.
 	![alt text](images/nodejsAppRedeployCloud.png "Node.js Main Panel")